List of Neighbours characters introduced in 2017: Fay Brennan

 Fay returns to Erinsborough for Mark and Elly's wedding, where Elly reveals that she cheated on Mark with Chloe.
 When Chloe continues to talk about Elly, Fay slaps her as she is angry with Chloe's selfishness towards Mark.
 Fay tries to help Mark and Elly reconcile and she apologises to Chloe for slapping her.
 Fay tries giving Piper an update about Tyler, but Piper struggles to hear how he has moved on with his life when she is treading water.
 Mark tells Fay that Elly is pregnant and she encourages him to forgive Elly, before she returns to Adelaide.
 A few months later, Tyler calls his siblings to tell them Fay has gone missing.
 She soon turns up in Erinsborough and explains that she heard from Chloe that Mark was going through a hard time.
 Mark, Aaron and Chloe realise that Fay's Huntington's Disease is worse, and David later tells them that Fay's condition has progressed significantly.
 He suggests that she will need 24-hour supervision.
 The family go to Adelaide to come up with a plan for Fay, and Mark decides to move there to help Tyler and Piper take care of her.
 Months later, Mark calls Chloe to let her know that Fay almost choked on some food and needs to have a PEG tube fitted.
 Chloe goes to Adelaide to see her and, after talking it over with her husband Pierce Greyson (Tim Robards), invites Fay to stay with them for a while to give Mark and Tyler a break.
-Chloe and Pierce make the house more accessible, as Fay is now confined to a wheelchair, and they hire Nicolette Stone (Charlotte Chimes) to be her live-in nurse.
+Chloe and Pierce make the house more accessible, as Fay now uses a wheelchair, and they hire Nicolette Stone (Charlotte Chimes) to be her live-in nurse.
 Fay becomes fond of Nicolette, unaware of her ongoing feud with Pierce and her romantic feelings for Chloe.
 She is delighted when Chloe announces that she is pregnant.
 Pierce arranges for Fay to go on holiday with Aaron and David, and when she returns, she learns that Nicolette has got a new job.
 Fay arranges a baby shower for Chloe but she breaks down and reveals she has miscarried the baby.
 Fay decides to return to Adelaide; before she goes, she discovers that Nicolette has been causing a rift in Chloe and Pierce's marriage and urges her to stay away.